arxrean/AIHack2022/README.md

 # Introduction
-This is the code implementation of our solution for the second challenge of AI Hackthon hosted by Argonne National Laboratory.
+This is the code implementation of our solution for the second challenge of AI Hackthon (Molecular Dynamics) hosted by Argonne National Laboratory.
 Our team members are [Hyun Park](https://www.linkedin.com/in/hyun-park-08196a148/), [Boyuan Yu](https://www.linkedin.com/in/boyuan-yu-92940b196/), [Ziyi Kou](https://ziyikou.me/) and [Ajay Uppili Arasanipalai](https://www.linkedin.com/in/ajayuppili).
 We won the challenge!
 We show the results of our model below.
 ![Alt Text](test1.gif)

 # Method